Clan MacLaren: Jacobite rising of 1745

 During the Jacobite rising of 1745 the Clan MacLaren fought in support of the Jacobite cause at the Battle of Prestonpans and the Battle of Falkirk Muir where they were victorious on both occasions.
 The Clan was also present at the Battle of Culloden in 1746 where the Jacobite army met defeat.
+Maclarens served in both the Appin and Atholl Regiments.
+With the exception of Donald MacLaren, the majority of MacLarens in the Appin Regiment were from Appin, twenty-seven total, thirteen killed, fourteen survivors with four wounded.

+In addition to the Appin Regiment, MacLarens also served with the Atholl Brigade under the Command of Lord George Murray.
+At the Battle of Culloden, the Atholl brigade had the right of the first line: on their left stood Locheil's regiment, the Appin regiment, the Fraser regiment, the Macintosh regiment, the united regiment of Maclauchlans and Macleans, John Roy Stewart's regiment, the Farquharson regiment; and on the left of all, the three Macdonald regiments, Clanranald, Keppoch, and Glengary.
+Lord George Murray commanded on the right, and Lord John Drummond on the left.
+The Atholl brigade, in advancing, lost thirty-two officers, and was so shattered that it stopped short, and never closed on the British troops.
+The Atholl brigade alone lost more than the half of its officers and men.
+Some of the centre battalions came off with scarcely a third of their men.
+The Mackintoshes, who were the first to attack, suffered most.
+With the exception of three only, all the officers of this brave regiment, including Macgillivray of Drumnaglass, its colonel, the lieutenant-colonel, and major, were killed in the attack.

-Donald MacLaren of Invernentie served in the role of Captain in the Appin Regiment.
-He and the Appin Regiment were positioned in the center of the first line to the left of Lord George Murray's Atholl Brigade.
-He was injured at Culloden but escaped the field and rode back to Balqhidder and then on to Leny where he was injured during a skirmish with the Perthshire Militia on the 19th of July, 1746.
+One of the Officers injured in the battle was Donald MacLaren, drover from Invernenty.
+Donald was a Captain in the Appin Regiment.
+He was injured at Culloden but was carried off the field.
+He and other men made it back to Balquhidder and then on to Leny where he was injured during a skirmish with the Perthshire Militia on the 19th of July, 1746.
 MacLaren was taken into custody along with Major David Stewart of Ballahallan, Captain Malcolm MacGregor of Concour, Sergeant King alias Macree (from Lord Murray's regiment) and three privates.
 These men were transported to Stirling Castle and imprisoned.
-He was treated by the prison physician for his wounds on the 20th of July and subsequently, on September 3, 1746, bound to a dragoon for transfer to Carlisle to stand trial for treason.
+MacLaren was treated twice by the prison physician for his wounds and in early September with a party of dragoons left Stirling Castle in transit to Carlisle to stand trial for treason.

 During the course of that transport MacLaren was freed or freed himself (the escape has been related both ways) and escaped by throwing himself off a cliff called the Devil's Beef Tub near Moffet.
 Although the King's dragoons fired after him, the mist hid his movements and his escape was successful.
-He remained in hiding as a fugitive fugitive in Balquhidder until the amnesty of 1757.
+He remained in hiding as a fugitive in Balquhidder until the amnesty of 1757.